alessandrokonrad/Pi-Pool/FullGuide.md

 ## 1. Upgrading Bootloader

 In order to boot the Raspberry Pi from the SSD, we need to upgrade the bootloader firmware of the Pi.
-Normally the Pi can just boot from the SD card slot.
+Normally the Pi can just boot from the microSD card slot.
 We want to run the Pi on SSD because performance and speed is much higher.
-Also it's much more reliable, because a SD card is not meant for a lot of read and write actions.
+Also it's much more reliable, because a microSD card is not meant for a lot of read and write actions.
 These are the steps you need to take:

 1. Download <a href="https://www.raspberrypi.org/downloads/">Pi Imager</a> and install it.
 2. Insert the microSD Card in the Card Reader and plug it in your PC.